Skip to main content

 Pergola vs ramada in Arizona — which one actually makes your yard usable in 115° heat.

 The pergola-vs-ramada question is the most-asked overhead-structure question we get in Phoenix, Scottsdale, and the East Valley — and most articles get it wrong because they're written for mild climates.
-In Arizona, the difference between a slatted roof and a solid roof decides whether the space under it is usable from May through September or empty for five months a year.
+In Arizona, the difference between a slatted roof and a solid roof shapes whether the space under it is usable from May through September or empty for five months a year.
 Here's the honest comparison from twenty years of building both.

 01